Avesta

 The

-oral traditions for centuries, but were written down subsequently.
-Some
+through oral traditions for centuries, but were written down subsequently.

-of the written documents met with destruction during Alaxander's invasion
+Some of the written documents met with destruction during Alaxander's

-(330 BCE) of Persia.
-All texts of Avesta known today derive from a single
+invasion (330 BCE) of Persia.
+All texts of Avesta known today derive

-master copy, now lost but known as the "Sassanian archetype".
+from a single master copy, now lost but known as the "Sassanian

-This copy was the result of the effort of the Sassanian emperor Ardashir
+archetype".
+This copy was the result of the effort of the Sassanian

-I ( 226-241 CE) and his priest Tonsar who collected and compiled the
+emperor Ardashir I ( 226-241 CE) and his priest Tonsar who collected

 Islamic